a-thousand-channels/ORTE-backend/README.md

 ## Credits

-Ulf Treger <ulf.treger@googlemail.com> with kind support by Pragma Shift Projects (code donation) and Treffentotal (acceptance testing and first use case with a map at [map.treffentotal.de](https://map.treffentotal.de), which gets its geolocations from OTRTE backend via JSON)
+Code + UI by Ulf Treger <ulf.treger@googlemail.com> with kind support by Pragma Shift Projects (code donation) and live testing by Treffentotal (acceptance testing and first use case with a map at [map.treffentotal.de](https://map.treffentotal.de), which gets its geolocations from OTRTE backend via JSON) and at Workshops of city/data/explosion.

 ## Feedback & Contributions

 Feedback, bug reports and code contributions are most welcome.

+Send Feedback to ulf.treger@googlemail.com

 Please file bugs to our Github Repository at https://github.com/ut/ORTE-backend